Marlene Meier: Career

 A TSV Bayer 04 Leverkusen athlete, she showed aptitude for sprint hurdles from an early age, winning German titles at under-15 and under-16 level.
 In 2020, she won the German U20 national title.
 She qualified for the 2021 European Athletics U20 Championships in Tallinn, Estonia with a personal best time in the 100 metres hurdles recorded at the Junior Gala in Mannheim, of 13.56 seconds.
 At the Championships, she reached the semi-finals.

 She became German national champion in the 100 metres hurdles for the first time in 2022.
 That year, she also won the German U23 title in Wattenscheid.
 In February 2023, she was runner-up at the German Indoor Championships over 60 metres hurdles.
-In September 2023, she improved her personal best over 100m hurdles to 13.00.
+In September 2023, she improved her personal best over 100 m hurdles to 13.00.
 She competed at the 2024 European Athletics Championships in Rome.
 In July 2024, she ran under 13 seconds for the 100 metres hurdles for the first time.

-She ran under 8 seconds for the 60m hurdles for the first time on 9 February 2025, in Düsseldorf.
+She ran under 8 seconds for the 60 m hurdles for the first time on 9 February 2025, in Düsseldorf.
 She became German national indoor champion over 60 metres hurdles in Dortmund in February 2025.
-She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, where she qualified for the final.
+She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, where she qualified for the final, placing sixth overall.